Cattle Call (film)

-National Lampoon Presents Cattle Call is a 2006 National Lampoon comedy film written and directed by Martin Guigui, and starring Thomas Ian Nicholas and Jenny Mollen.
+National Lampoon Presents Cattle Call (also known as National Lampoon's Cattle Call and simply Cattle Call) is a 2006 American comedy film under the National Lampoon label written and directed by Martin Guigui, and starring Thomas Ian Nicholas, Jenny Mollen, Nicole Eggert, and Diedrich Bader.
 It was Chelsea Handler's feature film debut, and includes cameo appearances from Paul Mazursky and Jonathan Winters.
-The film was released via DVD on May 13, 2008, by Lionsgate Home Entertainment.
+The film was released direct-to-video on May 13, 2008, by Lionsgate Home Entertainment.

 Plot

 Cattle Call follows the three male protagonists as they hold a fake casting call in Hollywood for a fictional independent film entitled Perfect for Me with the hope of meeting women.
 Richie is looking for a relationship, while Sherman and Glenn are more interested in sex.
 After going on dates with the girls, they eventually chose three women to be in their "film": Marina, Laurel and Nikita.